proplot-dev/proplot/docs/showcase.rst

 `~proplot.subplots.subplots`, but it is unbelievably useful.
 It works by scaling either the figure width or height dimension (whichever one you didn’t specify) such that the subplot aspect ratios will not change, and by taking advantage of ProPlot’s subplot layout restrictions.
-The below examples demonstrate its power.
+Some examples are below.

 .. code:: ipython3